guresberat/TeamFight/README.md

 - An app I made for Google Bugdroid Academy competition

 Note : I had to use beginner knowledge only for the competition.
-Which is why the code is not very pleasant.
+Which is why the code quality is low.

 ## Built With